• Skip to main content

 • Spoon into the prepared baking cases and bake for 35 minutes, until a skewer inserted into the centre comes out clean.

-• Cool the muffins in the trays for 10 minutes before transferring to a wire rack to cool completely.
+• Cool the muffins in the trays for 10 minutes before transferring them to a wire rack to cool completely.

 Notes